-The system used to extend the range of control in the negative direction is the mechanical control absorber rod system.
-This system consists of four control absorber devices which physically are the same as the shutoff rod devices, but they do not form part of the shutdown system.
-These control absorbers are normally fully withdrawn from the reactor while the reactor is operating under normal steady state full power conditions.
-They are activated only when circumstances demand rapid reduction of the reactor power at a rate or over a range that cannot be accomplished by filling the liquid zone control system at the maximum possible rate.
-Modes of insertion range from driving the rods in pairs to all four being dropped in by gravity following release of an electromagnetic clutch in a manner similar to the operation of the shutoff rods.
-The mode of insertion depends on the nature of the event demanding a rapid power reduction.

-Since the power coefficient of reactivity is negative in the CANDU reactor a power reduction tends to increase reactivity and the reactivity worth of the mechanical control absorber system is chosen so that the combined effect of this system and the zone control system acting together will reduce power to a very low value without requiring activation of either of the shutdown systems.
+- Used to extend the range of reactivity control in the negative direction beyond the liquid zones. - This system consists of four control absorber devices which physically are the same as the shutoff rod devices, but they do not form part of the shutdown system. - The control absorbers are normally fully withdrawn from the reactor while the reactor is operating under normal steady state full power conditions.
+They are activated only when circumstances demand rapid reduction of the reactor power at a rate or over a range that cannot be accomplished by filling the liquid zone control system at the maximum possible rate. - Modes of insertion range from driving the rods in pairs to all four being dropped in by gravity following release of an electromagnetic clutch in a manner similar to the operation of the shutoff rods.
+The mode of insertion depends on the nature of the event demanding a rapid power reduction. - Since the power coefficient of reactivity is negative in the CANDU reactor a power reduction tends to increase reactivity and the reactivity worth of the mechanical control absorber system is chosen so that the combined effect of this system and the zone control system acting together will reduce power to a very low value without requiring activation of either of the shutdown systems.